-- Fully charge power pack by setting charger knob to appropriate starting position as explained on page 10, and letting charger operate until it shuts off. - 2.
-Add water to each cell of the power pack to the specified level as described in the previous section.
-It is important for best power pack care to be sure (a) that the perforated plates which may be seen through the filling holes are covered by the electrolyte level to a depth of 1/4-3/8" before charging, and (b) that the level is brought to the bottom of the indicator ring after charging.
+- 1. Fully charge batteries by setting charger knob to indicator mark appropriate for age of batteries and letting charger operate until it shuts off. - (NOTE: Always be sure that the disconnect is in (engaged) when charging.) - 2.
+Add water to each cell of the battery to the specified level as described in the previous section.
+It is important for best battery care to be sure (a) that the perforated plates which may be seen through the filling holes are covered by the water level to a depth of 1/4-3/4" before charging, and (b) that the water level is brought to the bottom level of the indicator ring after charging.
 In this way, overfilling is prevented but sufficient water is assured. - 3.
-The tractor may be stored in the cold, provided the power pack is charged.
-A discharged power pack can freeze in cold temperatures unless recharged immediately after use.
+The tractor may be stored in the cold provided the batteries are charged.
+Discharged batteries can freeze in cold temperatures unless recharged at once.
 The following table illustrates the relationship between amount of charge and freezing temperature of the electrolyte.